cdoremus/deno-blog/posts/DRAFT_Using_the_database_SQLite_with_Deno.2023-02-01.md

 ## Conclusion
+Check out the [SQLite Tutorial](https://www.sqlitetutorial.net/) to learn more about SQLite.
 ## Notes
 ##### 1. Deno-native
 Deno-native is used here to indicate that the module is a Deno third-party library compatible with Deno and not an npm module requiring the use of the `npm:` prefix in the import URL.